World Health Organization

 Our collaboration includes:

 - Secondments.
-NSF International has stationed experts in Geneva, Switzerland; Brussels, Belgium; and Ann Arbor, Michigan to help carry out the important work of the WHO.
+NSF has stationed experts in Geneva, Switzerland; Brussels, Belgium; and Ann Arbor, Michigan to help carry out the important work of the WHO.
 Secondees serve as WHO employees providing needed technical and financial support to advance public health worldwide.

 - WHO Guidelines for Drinking Water Quality.
 NSF supported work and contributions to the third and fourth editions of the WHO's Guidelines for Drinking-water Quality.